 This fall the American Indian and Indigenous Studies (AIIS) Speaker Series will feature the following scholars every other Friday, 11:15 am- 1:10 pm, 400 Caldwell Hall.
 These lectures are part of a bi-weekly graduate seminar (required for graduate students getting a minor in AIIS).
 They are open to the public to attend.

 Ph.D.
-Candidate, Dept. of Government, Cornell University
+Candidate, Dept. of History of Art and Visual Studies, AIISP, Cornell University

 “The World Ends: Ethnographic Knowledge and Early Colonial Governance in the Western Hemisphere, 1410-1535”

 This seminar is led by Dr. Troy Richardson, Director of Graduate Studies, Associate Professor, American Indian and Indigenous Studies (AIIS).
-For a full course description please visit our online course roster.
+For a full course description please visit our Online Course Roster